nationalarchives/brower-capability-detector/README.md

 This is a very simple application which does not rely on any new language features or techniques.
 Simply clone the repository and run `php -S localhost:8000` from the project root.
 You will then be able to see the contents of `index.php` by visiting `http://localhost:8000`

+## Using GruntJS

+GruntJS is used for asset bundling and minification.
+To enable this you'll need to install GruntJS globally, then run `npm install` from the project root, after which you'll be able to kick off the associated Grunt tasks (listed in the `Gruntfile.js`)

 ## Azure site

 There is an Azure site watching the `master` branch of this repository.
 The site can be found at [http://browser-capability-detector.azurewebsites.net](http://browser-capability-detector.azurewebsites.net)